PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

         await self.cbpi.actor.actor_update(self.id,self.power)
 ```

 The `off()` function is also required to switch the grouped actor off.
-The fucntion cycles through the array of actors and is switching each individual actor off.
+The function cycles through the array of actors and is switching each individual actor off.
 Afterwards, it sets ste `self.state` variable to `False`.

 ```python
     async def off(self):